-When parents are living together, they share custody of their children.
-If parents are separating, they will have to decide who will have custody of the children or how they will share custody of the children.
+When parents are living together, they share guardianship of their children.
+If parents are separating, they will have to decide how the children will continue to be looked after.
 If parents cannot agree, the courts can be asked to determine the matter.

-Generally, the best solution is for parents to reach an agreement about custody.
+Generally, the best solution is for parents to reach an agreement about parenting.
 However, when a parent is caught in an abusive relationship, it is highly unlikely there will be any kind of rational discussion, either about leaving or possibly taking the children.
-The law says that where a custody order does not exist, it is an offence for one parent to take the children from the other parent with the intent to deprive them of access to the children.
+The law says that where a parenting order does not exist, it is an offence for one parent to take the children from the other parent with the intent to deprive them of the children.
 An exception is where the children would be in danger of "imminent harm" if they were left at home.

-If you are forced to leave your home for your own protection and take the children with you, contact a lawyer as soon as possible so that the matter of custody may be addressed without delay.
-If you decide to leave the children in the home temporarily, but ultimately want custody of them, it is also important to seek legal advice immediately.
-If a court is asked to decide matters of custody and access the best interests of the children will be the only consideration.
+If you are forced to leave your home for your own protection and take the children with you, contact a lawyer as soon as possible so that the matter of parenting may be addressed without delay.
+If you decide to leave the children in the home temporarily, but ultimately want them to live with you, it is also important to seek legal advice immediately.
+If a court is asked to decide on parenting arrangements the best interests of the children will be the only consideration.